AdobeXD/plugin-samples/reference/scenegraph.md

 * * *

+<a name="Text-layoutBox"></a>

+### text.layoutBox : <code>{type:string, ?width:number, ?height:number}</code>
+**Since**: XD 34

+Type: Text.POINT (for point text also referred as auto width), FIXED_HEIGHT (for area text also referred as fixed size) or AUTO_HEIGHT (for the new auto height text)

+Width: number between 0-999999.
+This is ignored and can be omitted for Text.POINT

+Height: number between 0-999999.
+This is ignored and can be omitted for Text.POINT and Text.AUTO_HEIGHT

+Changing POINT text to FIXED_HEIGHT or AUTO_HEIGHT text or vice versa will change the origin / anchor point of the text, thus changing its localBounds, but it will also automatically change the node's transform so its `globalBounds` and `boundsInParent` origins remain unchanged.

+Changing FIXED_HEIGHT or AUTO_HEIGHT text to POINT text will automatically insert hard line break ("\n") into the text to match the previous line wrapping's appearance exactly.

+Changing from FIXED_HEIGHT to AUTO_HEIGHT text will automatically change the height of the bounds to match the height of the total text (can be a no-op).

+Changing from AUTO_HEIGHT to FIXED_HEIGHT text will not change the bounds, transform or origin (no-op).

+**Kind**: instance property of [<code>Text</code>](#Text)
+* * *

 <a name="Text-clippedByArea"></a>

 ### text.clippedByArea : <code>boolean</code>
-Always false for point text.
+Always false for point text and, starting with XD 34, false for auto height text.
 For area text, true if the text does not fit in the content box and its bottom is being clipped.

 **Kind**: instance property of [<code>Text</code>](#Text) **Read only**: true